Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_profile_validation.md

 You will receive a notification email when your profile has been validated and a badge will appear on your Synapse profile homepage.

+### Why Get Validated?
+As a certified user with a validated profile, you can access more features and data.

+A validated profile is one where your identity is established through a combination of your profile information, your ORCID, your signed oath, and an external credential.
+This profile validation enables greater transparency within the research community, promoting a reciprocal relationship between you and participants as data donors.
+You will need a validated profile prior to requesting access to data collected through research apps.